Have you ever managed a team of carers and strived to provide the best care to your clients? If so, you may want to start your own home care agency.

 - When you’re based in Wales, check out the CSSIW

-Registration is a legal prerequisite under the Health and Social Care Act; both registering your agency and registering your registered manager – whether that person is you or another.
+Registration is a legal prerequisite for care under the Health and Social Care Act; both registering your agency and registering your registered manager – whether that person is you or another.

 It’s a fairly lengthy process to become a member of the CQC, but it gives you the opportunity to prove that you’re adequately qualified, experienced, and truly committed to providing home care that is of exceptional quality.